Vladislav-Antipin/Project_LU2SV483/README.md

 - With a list of lists method, I've got 9943 CDSs out of total 10177 CDSs.
 This is because all incomplete CDSs were excluded.
 Indeed, a search for a regular expression  ```CDS.*[<>]``` gives 234 incomplete sequences, so we can simply check that 9943+234=10177.

 The same EMBL file was employed for the selection of proteins and species of interest.
-[Criteria for this selection](Files_for_Project/criteria_for_gene_selection.txt) were formulated as regular expressions and stored as a .txt file with species name, gene name and protein function ('product') on 1st, 2nd and 3rd line respectively:
+[Criteria for this selection](Files_for_Project/criteria_for_gene_selection.txt) were formulated as regular expressions and stored as a .txt file with species name, gene name and protein function (product) on 1st, 2nd and 3rd line respectively:

 ```
 Bartonella (henselae|quintana|taylorii|vinsonii|washoeensis)